 The best things to see during a day trip to Colonia

-Colonia is an irresistibly picturesque and laid-back place to wander around.
-However, there’s not too much to see and do, and I found three or four hours in the town are just about right.
+Colonia is an achingly picturesque and laid-back place to wander around.
+Having said that, there’s not too much to see and do, and I found three or four hours in the town are just about right.

 Here’s my pick of the top things to do during a day trip: